Tracks

 Scientific approach: Natural sciences

 Environmental Change and Ecosystems is a multidisciplinary natural science track focusing on the interaction between humans and the physical and biotic environment.
 The track brings together the fields of physical geography, hydrology, (landscape) ecology, mathematics, physics, and chemistry.
-You will study changes in land use, the dispersal of substances (in water, soil, and air) and their impact on ecosystems, biodiversity and remediation options.
+Students will have the opportunity to examine changes in land use, the dispersal of substances (in water, soil, and air) and their impact on ecosystems, biodiversity and remediation options.

 Please note that some track courses build on specific foreknowledge, notably concerning mathematics and systems analysis (consult the Study Guide for current students for more information).
 Students lacking this foreknowledge are responsible for acquiring this knowledge independently before entering such courses.